 What happens when $\alpha = 1$?
-If the delays are constant functions, a pure Nash equilibrium can be determined trivially.
+We could also consider non-alternating games with 1-bounded jump, but they are not interesting.
+If the delays are increasing these are games with constant delay functions for which a pure Nash equilibrium can be determined trivially.
 Indeed, the cost functions of the individual players are independent from the strategies of the other players, and therefore any choice of a least expensive strategy, for each player, forms a Nash equilibrium.

-Nonetheless, if we authorize a jump around 0, then even if the jump changes only the sign without changing the absolute value (which corresponds intuitively to the case $\alpha = 1$ in that situation), the game becomes already hard.
-We say that a delay function d_e is a flip function, if there exists a positive integer c such that for some $1 \leq k \leq n$, the function satisfies:
+Nonetheless, if we authorize a jump around 0, then even if the jump changes only the sign without changing the absolute value (which corresponds intuitively to the case $\alpha=1$ in that situation), the game becomes already hard.
+We say that a delay function d_e is a flip function, if there exists a positive integer c such that for some $1 \le k \le n$, the function satisfies: